Pressure in Physics: Definition and Meaning

 • bar.
 The use of this unit is accepted within the SI although it is not recommended.
 It is often used because it has a value very close to 1 atm.
 1 bar = 100,000 Pa

-• Hectopascals (HPa): This unit is used in meteorology and is equal to 100 Pa.
+• Hectopascals (HPa): This unit is used in meteorology and is equivalent to 100 Pa.

-• Kiloponds per square centimeter (kp/cm2): This unit is used in engineering.
+• Kiloponds per square centimetre (kp/cm²): This unit is used in engineering.
 The kilopond is equal to the weight of a mass of one kilogram (9.8 N).

-• Pound of force per square inch (lbf/in²): it is a unit that belongs to the Anglo-Saxon system.
-To refer to it, the acronym psi (pounds-force per square inch) is also used.
+• Pound-force per square inch (lbf/in²): is a unit belonging to the Anglo-Saxon system.
+The acronym psi (pounds-force per square inch) is also used to refer to it.

-1. Manometers: are used to measure the pressure in gases and liquids.
-These instruments measure pressure based on the deformation of a pressure sensitive element or by measuring the height of a column of liquid in equilibrium with the pressure.
+1. Manometers: These are used to measure pressure in gases and liquids.
+These instruments measure pressure based on the deformation of a pressure-sensitive element or by measuring the height of a liquid column in equilibrium with the pressure.

 2. Barometers: Barometers are instruments specifically designed to measure atmospheric pressure.